KietDo0602/hydra/README.md

 # Hydra C++ Card Game

-A simple C++ program that implements the card game Hydra teached in CS246.
+A C++ program that implements the card game Hydra teached in CS246.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is the C++ implementation of the card game Hydra, that can be played by infinite players, and only ends when a player have no cards left.

 ## Getting Started